saraclohisey/lab_handbook/Lab_Handbook.md

 #### Project grants
 We have a responsibility to funders to spend grants appropriately.
 Do not spend grant money from project A on project B!

-We have shared grant with other labs for consumables, historically named the 'Maclab communal budget'.
-What this can be spent on is tightly controlled and the expenditure is audited yearly.

 #### Central lab grants
-These will be accessible to all lab members and will be used to support core lab activitues, both day-to-day and long term.
+These will be accessible to all lab members and will be used to support core lab activities, both day-to-day and long term.
 If you think something should go on a central grant, check with Sara.

 #### When a grant is ending
-Normally, any money not used in  agrant will be taken back by the funder.
+Normally, any money not used in a grant will be taken back by the funder.

-If you are coming to the end of a grant work on a 3 month deadline:
+If you are coming to the end of a grant work on a 3-month deadline:
 -Month e-3 = Determine what you will need after your grant end date, plan and contact reps to detrmine shipping dates for larger items.
 -Month e-2 = Order what you need.
 Try not to order *after* e-2.
 -Month e-1 = Your invoices for last month will now come in.
 Everything will come out of the remaining grant balance before it ends and finance is not angry with you.